-Genghis Khan: Biography, History, and Quotes
+Genghis Khan: Biography, Family, Reign, and Quotes

 Genghis Khan, from a very humble beginning, from a life of poverty, became the founder of the biggest empire in history – the Mongol Empire.
 He was known to be very intelligent in plotting against his enemies and used smart techniques in outwitting them.
 His reign was based on him bringing tribes from Asia together.

 Most of the information about his birth is inconclusive due to lack of records.
 It is said that he was born in 1162 CE between Mongolia of today and Siberia.

 He was born near the Burkhan Kladun Mountains in Deluun Boldog.
 He was the son of Yesugei, who was the head of the Borjigin tribe.
 When he was born, he was named Genghis Temujin Khan.